snowplow-incubator/snowplow-micro-examples/README.md

 2) Number of good events = number of expected good events
 3) Ensuring that total number of events is right - expected number of good events + bad events (noBadEvents = True)
 4) Checking proper values of structured and unstructured events are sent to micro
-5) Test which shows that tracker is successfully sent to micro, and successfully received - used by checking name of event is sent to micro
-6) Event With Property test - context, event type and schema
+5) Event With Property test - context, event type and schema
 	- user puts in an event and we match by all 3 conditions (contexts, properties and schema - this determines whether or not the fake test event is equal to the one on micro - for both structured and unstructured)
-7) Race condition test - to ensure that event x is always sent to micro before event y (in our case we wanted to ensure cart action occurred before purchase)
+6) Race condition test - to ensure that event x is always sent to micro before event y (in our case we wanted to ensure cart action occurred before purchase)
+7) Form tracking test to ensure blacklisted form fields are not tracked, and to ensure the right properties are sent for each field

 ### 3.1 Snowplow Micro and Nightwatch
-Powered by Node.js, Nightwatch.js is an open-source automated testing framework that aims at providing complete E2E (end to end) solutions to automate testing with Selenium Javascript for web-based applications, browser applications, and websites.
+Powered by Node.js, [Nightwatch.js](https://nightwatchjs.org/) is an open-source automated testing framework that aims at providing complete E2E (end to end) solutions to automate testing with Selenium Javascript for web-based applications, browser applications, and websites.

 This framework relies on Selenium and provides several commands and assertions within the framework to perform operations on the DOM elements.